 Ximena received her BSc Hons in Genomic Biotechnology at Universidad Autónoma de Nuevo León in Monterrey, México in 2018; during which she conducted research on the development of smart therapeutics to combat antimicrobial resistance.
-In 2019, she joined the Bristol Centre of Functional Nanomaterials PhD programme on a project co-funded by the Mexican Science and Technology Research Council (CONACYT), the University of Bristol, and Cytoseek Ltd. Her primary supervisor is Prof. Adam Perriman and her project focuses on the generation of 3D bioprinted tumour models for the evaluation of novel immunotherapy approaches.
+In 2019, she joined the Bristol Centre of Functional Nanomaterials on a PhD project co-funded by the Mexican Science and Technology Research Council (CONACYT), the University of Bristol, and Cytoseek Ltd. Her primary supervisor is Prof. Adam Perriman and her project focuses on the generation of 3D bioprinted tumour models for the evaluation of novel immunotherapy approaches.

 Yi Huang received his BEng in 2019 from Nanchang Hangkong University, in which his major was Flight Vehicle Manufacture Engineering.
 Then he graduated from Xiamen University with an MEng in Aeronautical Engineering in June 2022.
 During this period, he gained experience in 3D printing of glass, coating, and electrochemical machining.
-He will join the University of Bristol in October 2022 as a Mechanical Engineering PhD student funded by a Chinese Scholarship Council studentship.
-His primary supervisor is Dr. Fengyuan Liu and his project will involve the 3D/4D printing technology of bioresorbable coronary stents.
+He joined the University of Bristol in August 2023 on a Chinese Scholarship Council PhD studentship.
+His primary supervisors are Dr. Giovanni Biglino and Dr. Fengyuan Liu and his project will involve the 3D/4D printing technology of bioresorbable coronary stents.